NVIDIA-AI-IOT/jetbot_mini/assets/chassis/v6/Jetbot_Mini_Chassis_v6_Description.md

 | Center of Mass Height | 45.6 | mm |
 | Max Speed Around Turn | ~0.46 | m/s |

-Calculations are explained in Chassis Documentation.
+Calculations for some of the values are explained in Chassis Documentation.

 ## Pololu Parts